tuya/tuya-iotos-android-photo-frame-demo/README.md

 [install package experience](./apk/tuya_photo_frame.apk).

-> Note: Before starting, you need to configure the `PID`, `UUID` and `AUTHKEY`
+> Note: Before starting, you need to configure the `PID`, `UUID` and `AUTHKEY`.

-1. Run the demo app, then edit in the configuration page.
+1. Run the demo app, and then edit in the configuration page.

  <img src="./screenshot/config_1_en.png" width = "24%" height = "20%"/>

-2. Generate the configuration QR code, scan the code when you run the demo app and click the "SCAN CODE IMPORT" button.
+2. Generate the configuration QR code, scan the code when you run the demo app, and click the **SCAN CODE IMPORT** button.

  <img src="./screenshot/config_2_en.png" width = "24%" height = "20%"/>

-   QR code generation method: Use a [QR generation tool](https://cli.im/text) and the following configuration json to generate a QR code.
+   QR code generation method: Use a [QR generation tool](https://cli.im/text) and the following configuration JSON to generate a QR code.
 ```json
 {
     "PID": "Your PID",